Short-Term Turbulence Prediction for Seeing Using Machine Learning: Data Acquisition and Preparation

 To prepare the atmospheric seeing data for machine learning modeling, we performed temporal interpolation and resampling to regularize the time series before splitting it into training, validation, and testing sets.
-The raw seeing measurements were recorded at approximately 1-minute intervals but occasionally contained gaps, which pose challenges for models that expect fixed time steps.
+The raw seeing measurements were recorded at 90-second intervals but occasionally contained gaps, which pose challenges for models that require fixed time steps.
 To address this, we interpolated the data onto a uniform time grid with a fixed 10-minute sampling interval.

+We note, however, that the resampling strategy can influence the effective smoothing of the time series, especially because seeing can exhibit intermittent spikes and non-Gaussian variability.
+For this reason, we avoid interpolating across large gaps by first segmenting the data into continuous blocks, and we restrict the interpolation to local windows around each target time.
+Although a full sensitivity study comparing local linear interpolation with simple bin-wise aggregation and robust time-aware alternatives is left for future work, we expect the main qualitative conclusions of the present study to be robust to reasonable resampling choices, since the models are evaluated on two-hour trends rather than individual 90-second fluctuations.
-The resampling and interpolation procedure consisted of the following steps:

-\begin{enumerate}[label=\roman*] \item Segmentation of continuous time blocks: We calculate the time difference between consecutive pairs of measurements.
+The resampling and interpolation procedure consisted of the following steps: \begin{enumerate}[label=\roman*] \item Segmentation of continuous time blocks: We calculate the time difference between consecutive pairs of measurements.
 A new segment is initiated when the gap between measurements exceeds 10 minutes.
-Hence, every segment contains a continuous block of data without large gaps. \item Definition of target grid: Within each segment, we create a time grid with a 10-minute interval.
-These time steps are the targets for interpolation. \item Local bin interpolation with linear regression: Around each target time step, we defined a bin centered at that point, extending one sampling interval on either side.
+Hence, every segment contains a continuous block of data without large gaps.

+\item Definition of target grid: Within each segment, we create a time grid with a 10-minute interval.
+These time steps are the targets for interpolation.

+\item Local bin interpolation with linear regression: Around each target time step, we defined a bin centered at that point, extending one sampling interval on either side.
 Data points within each bin are used to estimate the interpolated value at the center.
-We performed linear regression on the bin's time indices (converted to seconds relative to the bin start) and their corresponding seeing values.
-The regression model was then evaluated at the target time to obtain the interpolated value. \item Assembly of the interpolated dataset: All interpolated values were compiled into a new time series with uniform 10-minute spacing.
-This regularized dataset ensures compatibility with machine learning models that require fixed-size input windows and consistent temporal structure. \end{enumerate}
+We performed linear regression on the bin's time indices, converted to seconds relative to the bin start, and their corresponding seeing values.
+The regression model was then evaluated at the target time to obtain the interpolated value.
+This procedure preserves the local temporal ordering of the measurements inside the bin, while avoiding interpolation across discontinuous observing periods.